2023 Java roadmap for developers

 Explore the standard Java APIs

-With the assistance of a full-featured IDE, the next stop on the Java developer roadmap is the exploration of the many standard Java APIs that come packaged with the JDK.
+With the assistance of a full-featured IDE, the next stop on the Java developer roadmap is to explore the many standard Java APIs that come packaged with the JDK.

-With the hundreds of packages and classes that come standard with the JDK you can:
+There are hundreds of packages and classes that come standard with the JDK.
+With these, you can accomplish many tasks, including:

 Very few programming languages come with as many APIs as Java.

-Enjoy these APIs and use them to further your knowledge of Java programming.
+Use these APIs to further build your knowledge of Java programming.

 Strengthen your Core Java skills